AmberLien/61040-portfolio/assignments/pset1.md

     - requires: a user with the provided username exists and password; the provided token exists, has not expired, and is associated with the user
     - effects: allows the person logging in to act as the user associated with the provided username and password

-Note that in this design, the duration of the time-based one-time password is configuration but left optional to allow a default value to be set.
+Note that in this design, the duration of the time-based one-time password is configurable but left optional to allow a default value to be set.